Satyamkadu/soc-bruteforce-detection-lab/incident-report.md

 - Login attempts occurred in rapid succession, indicating automated password guessing.
 - The attack scope was limited to a single system and user account.
 - While initial access occurred, further access and escalation were restricted, limiting overall impact.

+## Containment Actions
+- Automated controls temporarily blocked the attacking source IP after multiple failed SSH authentication attempts.
+- SSH access from the identified source was restricted, preventing further login attempts during the attack window.
+- The incident was contained without impacting other systems or services.

+## Mitigation & Preventive Measures
+- fail2ban was configured to monitor SSH authentication logs and automatically ban source IPs after three failed login attempts.
+- Temporary IP bans were enforced for a duration of ten minutes to disrupt brute-force activity.
+- SSH authentication monitoring was strengthened to improve visibility into repeated login failures.
+- Additional hardening measures were identified to further reduce the SSH attack surface.